 The Board has delegated to the Corporate Governance Committee the responsibility of ensuring there is in place an education and comprehensive orientation program for new members of the Board and a continuing education program for all directors.
 Under the guidance of the Lead Director, the Corporate Governance Committee has developed and maintains a Corporate Governance Manual to assist new and existing Board members in understanding the role of the Board, its committees and the contribution individual Board members are expected to make.
 The Corporate Governance Manual contains a historical profile of Paramount, a discussion on the nature and objectives of corporate governance, copies of all relevant corporate, board and committee policies, mandates and charters as well as reference material relating to the legal duties and obligations of a director in a publicly held company.
-New directors are made aware of the nature and operation of Paramount's business through interviews and meetings with the CEO, other directors, officers and management personnel during which they are briefed on Paramount and its business.
+New directors are made aware of the nature and operation of Paramount's business through interviews and meetings with the CEO, other directors, senior officers and management personnel during which they are briefed on Paramount and its business.
 If requested, an experienced director will be assigned to mentor and coach any new Board member during their initial months of service.
 In May and November each year, a comprehensive review of Paramount's operations is presented to the Board.

 Directors are provided with any available information that will facilitate the maintenance of their industry knowledge and professional skills.
 Directors are regularly updated on the business operations of Paramount at Board meetings, particularly through the semi-annual sessions to review operations, and through regular communications from management.
 These updates are conducted by senior management and other invited Paramount employees and include discussions on strategic issues affecting Paramount and any other developments that could materially affect Paramount's business.
 Directors are also updated on developments in best corporate governance practices through reports from the Corporate Governance Committee.
 Significant developments in legislation, policy or case law are discussed at Board and applicable committee meetings.
 Directors are updated on changes to financial reporting requirements through presentations from management and Paramount's auditors, either at regularly scheduled Audit Committee meetings or at special meetings arranged for the Board for that purpose.

 Directors are invited to suggest to the Corporation other means of maintaining the skills and knowledge necessary for them to fulfill their responsibilities and steps are taken to implement such suggestions when feasible.
-In 2022: (i) the directors requested and received, at Board meetings with all directors in attendance, specific presentations from internal subject matter experts respecting emissions reduction technologies, opportunities and initiatives and a presentation from third party consultants respecting environmental and social governance in the Canadian oil and gas sector and (ii) the independent directors requested and received, at Corporate Governance Committee meetings with all members in attendance, specific presentations from internal subject matter experts respecting cybersecurity preparedness and workplace human resource policies and procedures.
+In September 2023, the Board arranged for an information session at which it received a presentation from EY respecting global sustainability reporting initiatives, including those respecting climate risks and disclosure, and potential Canadian sustainability reporting standards.
+The session was attended by all members of the Board.

 The Corporation uses a secure board portal to distribute information to the Board of Directors.
-Information on the board portal includes both current and historic board and committee meeting materials, minutes and resolutions, and the Corporate Governance Manual.
+Information on the board portal includes both current and historic board and committee meeting materials, minutes and resolutions and the Corporate Governance Manual.
 All existing board members have received, and all new board members will receive, training on the use of the board portal.